beatobongco/TIL/day_notes/2017-06-28_Learning_How_To_Learn.md

   * You have to be part of team.
 Engineering is a team a sport.
 Find it as quickly as possible.
   * Impportant to take a break.
 Complete mental turnoff.
   * Use all modes of input while learning.
 Sound, sight, touch (writing) etc.
+* Scott Young - guy who compressed MIT CS course into 1 year of learning
+  * Feynman technique: explain it to other people
+  * Use analogy
+  * Talent is just exposure
+  * Best learners aren't put off by failure
+  * MIT Open courseware is incredible https://ocw.mit.edu/index.htm